 Support Group Volunteers

 Our support group volunteers run monthly groups where people who have experienced pregnancy loss can meet to share their thoughts and feelings and offer each other support and friendship.
+Some groups meet face to face and others meet on Zoom – see here for our current list.

 Please note, these roles require certain skills and experience and there is an interview process.